AzzzGoodFish/PopenMgr/README.md

-# A wrapper for python subprocess.Popen, is supposed to solve the readline hangs
+# A wrapper for python subprocess.Popen, is supposed to resolve the hangs caused by readline/readlines